Fund Balance and Reserves Policy

 Specific Reserves – Financial reserves are established to accumulate sufficient assets to pay known future liabilities or expenditures associated with known events which can be estimated with a reasonable degree of certainty.
 The Board of Trustees may establish such reserves upon the recommendation of the District superintendent.
-The purposes of these reserves may include, but are not limited to: self-insurance, capital replacement, infrastructure maintenance, employee separation payments, litigation settlement and environment remediation.
+The purposes of these reserves may include but are not limited to: self-insurance, capital replacement, infrastructure maintenance, employee separation payments, litigation settlement, and environmental remediation.

 The establishment of any reserves shall be clearly stated and include:

-- Target fund balance, with minimum and maximum levels, if applicable, and the method for determining the target.
+- The target fund balance, with minimum and maximum levels, if applicable, and the method for determining the target.

-- Funding plan with identified funding sources and funding schedule.
+- Funding plan with identified funding sources and funding schedules.

 - Description of triggering events that would justify a drawdown.